jakdot/ezreader-python/README.md

 ## How to run

-Try to run simulation examples in the folder examples:
+Try to run simulation examples:

-python examples.py
+python example1.py